Man convicted for trying to kill author Salman Rushdie – DW – 02/21/2025

 A man was convicted of attempted murder on Friday for the stabbing of novelist Salman Rushdie in New York nearly three years ago.

-Hadi Matar, 27, was found guilty after a little less than two hours of deliberations following a trial in Chautauqua County Court.
+Hadi Matar, 27 of New Jersey, was found guilty by a court in Mayville, New York, after a little less than two hours of deliberations.

-Matar ran onto the stage at the Chautauqua Institution on August 12, 2022, and stabbed him more than a dozen times.
+On August 12, 2022, Matar ran onto the stage at the Chautauqua Institution, an arts foundation and stabbed Rushdie more than a dozen times with a six-inch blade.

 The attack left the 77-year-old prizewinning novelist blind in one eye.